-We are fully licensed by the Ministry of Health and Long Term Care to provide mobile x-ray and ultrasound services to long term care facilities in Ontario.
+We are fully licensed by the Ministry of Health and Long Term Care to provide mobile x-ray and ultrasound services to long term care homes in Ontario.
 Our personalized service, utilization of the most advanced equipment and our professional staff make StL Diagnostic Imaging the premier mobile imaging service in Canada.

 The x-rays obtained allow us to assess for abnormalities in the chest, abdomen, bones or other areas imaged.
 Any general radiograph can be provided.